 Through sport, fitness, instructional and outdoor programs, University Recreation inspires, educates and empowers the Seattle University community to live happier, healthier and more successful lives.
 Whether it is promoting wellness, providing worthwhile recreational activities or building community, University Recreation is an integral component of a Seattle University student’s education and experience.

-The Connolly Complex is an approximately 175,000 square-foot recreation facility that provides the Seattle University community with a space for exercise and recreation.
+The Redhawk Complex is an approximately 175,000 square-foot recreation facility that provides the Seattle University community with a space for exercise and recreation.
 It is also home to the William Eisminger Fitness which opened in the fall of 2011.
 The Fitness Center features include:

 - More than 7,500 square-feet of fitness and cardio space featuring Sirius satellite radio, cardio-theater and more than 140 pieces of equipment